SwatDoge/NOCounterMeasureKeybinds/README.md

 # NOCounterMeasureKeybinds
 Allows you to bind ECM/Flares to seperate binds.
+Works with mods that add countermeasures.

 ## Download
 https://github.com/SwatDoge/NOCounterMeasureKeybinds/releases/latest